IMPORTANT 2020 DATES:

 What documents do I need to upload when I apply?

-Do I need translations for my application documents?
+Do I need to authenticate/apostille my Bachelor’s documents?

-Appointments and requirements for visas vary from country to country so we recommend you reach out to the German mission(s) (embassies or consulates) from your country with enough anticipation to learn about the requirements for a German study visa and available dates for appointments.
+The procedure for obtaining a visa “can take up to three months, in some cases longer”.
+Appointments and requirements for visas vary from country to country so we strongly recommend you reach out to the German mission(s) (embassies or consulates) in your country with enough anticipation to learn about the specific requirements for a long-term German study visa and available dates for appointments.

 Can I do my studies entirely online?